SSWConsulting/SSW.Rules.Content/rules/request-a-test-please/rule.md

 ---

+Testing is a fundamental aspect of software development, serving as the quality assurance checkpoint that ensures a product functions as intended, meets user expectations, and operates reliably in various environments.
+This crucial phase helps identify and rectify issues, enhances user satisfaction, and ultimately safeguards a software's reputation and success.

-These are the steps you should take when request a "test please":
+These are the steps you should take when requesting a "test please":

 <!--endintro-->